Stochastic parallel transport on the Wasserstein space and equivariant diffusions on the group of diffeomorphisms over a closed Riemannian manifold: Infinite-dimensional geometric setting

 \begin{rem}[On the different structures on $\mathscr{D}$] Note that the topology induced by the Riemannian metric on $\mathscr{D}$ is strictly weaker than the ILH Lie group topology mentioned in the introduction of this subsection.
+In the literature we talk about weak Riemannian metric, see \cite{Angst2020}, \cite[Section 9]{EbinMarsden1970} for instance.
 On the one hand, the ILH Lie group structure is useful to prove results of existence and uniqueness.
 In particular, this point of view is especially powerful since it allows us to check that solutions to both ordinary differential equations (Proposition \ref{ODE D}) and to stochastic differential equations (Proposition \ref{Existence unicité Difféos}) lie in $\mathscr{D}$.
 We will use this structure mainly in Sections \ref{Section 3} and \ref{Section 4}.
 On the other hand, the Riemannian structure, although weaker, is useful since it allows us to consider $\mathscr{D}$ as a (quasi) Riemannian manifold and as a Riemannian submersion onto $\P_\infty$, see Subsection \ref{Subsection 3.3}.
 This structure will be central in Sections \ref{Section 5} and \ref{Section 6}. \end{rem}

 \textbf{Structure of principal bundle.} Let us define

 The group $\mathscr{D}$ has a structure of $G$-principal bundle over $\P_\infty$.
 Indeed, since for all $g \in G$ and $\varphi \in \mathscr{D}$ we have $p(\varphi \circ g) = p(\varphi)$ it is clear that the right action of $G$ preserves the fiber.
 The fact that $G$ acts freely on the fibers is clear.
 To see that $G$ acts transitively, let $\varphi_1, \varphi_2 \in \mathscr{D}$ be such that $p(\varphi_1) = p(\varphi_2) = \mu$.
 The diffeomorphism given by $\varphi_1^{-1} \cdot \varphi_2$ is in $G$ since